mocosha/why-we-love-and-use-fsharp-talk/slides/index.md

 #### Projects
 * [FAKE](https://fake.build/) - F# Make
+' A DSL FOR BUILD TASKS AND MORE
 * [Paket](https://fsprojects.github.io/Paket/)
+' Paket is a dependency manager for .NET and mono projects, which is designed to work well with NuGet packages and also enables referencing files directly from Git repositories or any HTTP resource.
+It enables precise and predictable control over what packages the projects within your application reference.
 * [Fable](http://fable.io/)
+' Fable is an F# to JavaScript compiler powered by Babel, designed to produce readable and standard code.
 * [Giraffe](https://github.com/giraffe-fsharp/Giraffe)
+' A functional ASP.NET Core micro web framework for building rich web applications.
 * [SAFE stack](https://safe-stack.github.io/)
+' SAFE is an application development stack that brings several technologies together into a single, coherent stack for type-safe, flexible, web-enabled applications that can be written almost entirely in F#.
 * [Ionide](http://ionide.io/)
+' A Visual Studio Code package suite for cross platform F# development.
 * [FsReveal](http://fsprojects.github.io/FsReveal/)
+' FsReveal allows you to write beautiful slides in Markdown and brings C# and F# to the reveal.js web presentation framework.

 ***